What's the meaning of the phrase 'Nitty-gritty'?

 There is no evidence to support the suggestion that 'nitty-gritty' has any connection with slave ships.
 It probably originated in the USA as an African-American expression, but that's as near as it gets to slavery.
-It isn't even recorded in print until the 1930s, long after slave ships had disappeared, and none of the early references make any link to slavery.
+It isn't recorded in print until the 1930s, long after slave ships had disappeared, and none of the early references make any link to slavery.

 The first reference that I can find of the phrase in print is from the New York Catalog of Copyright Entries, Part 3 - Musical Compositions, 1937.
 That lists a song titled 'That Nitty Gritty Dance' which was copyrighted by Arthur Harrington Gibbs.